 For each step, I’ve added the timecode so you can follow along with the video.

-My blog post template is a Google Doc.
+My content marketing template is a Google Doc.
 It’s a great starting point because it forces me to plan the promotion of an article.
 Keyphrase research, social sharing, collaboration, internal linking are all built-in.

 Want the template?
 You can find a link to it at the top of this post.